RF-HiT: Rectified Flow Hierarchical Transformer for General Medical Image Segmentation: Method

 \subsection{Rectified Flow Models}

-Rectified Flow~\cite{liu2022flow} learns an ordinary differential equation (ODE) transporting samples from a prior distribution $\pi_0$ (e.g., Gaussian noise) to a target data distribution $\pi_1$ (e.g., segmentation masks).
+Rectified Flow~\cite{liu2022flow} learns an ODE transporting samples from a prior distribution $\pi_0$ to a target data distribution $\pi_1$.
 The key idea is to learn straight-line paths connecting the two distributions, yielding computationally efficient models that can be simulated accurately with few discretization steps.

 Given a sample $\mathbf{X}_1$ from the data distribution and a noise sample $\mathbf{X}_0 \sim \mathcal{N}(0, \mathbf{I})$, we construct an interpolated sample $\mathbf{X}_t$ at time $t \in [0, 1]$ via linear interpolation: